Jus-smi/NodeDemo/documentation (2).md

 #### Behavior:

 Factor expressions will either multiply the right hand side by the left hand side or divide them depending on if a * or / is used.
 Factor expressions are also left associative.
+It is worth noting that factor expressions override the left associativity of additive expressions.
+For example, 5 + 5 * 6 will evaluate to 35 since the factor expression takes priority over additive expressions.
+Integers are the only value that can be used with a factor expression, the use of other types in factor expressions will result in an error.

 ### Unary Expression